onqtam/headjack/src/introduction/others_list.md

 - No names within the project - just integer IDs for accounts.
 Content addressing URIs are based on hashes and there's no connection to the batch / service that published it which makes indexing harder - [example](https://spec.dsnp.org/DSNP/Identifiers.html#dsnp-content-uri).
 So addressing content is much worse compared to Headjack's [human-readable & persistent URIs](../introduction/addressing.md).

+- a difference: DMs as announcements (& public - leaking metadata) vs IDM-based (direct IDM-IDM comms) & not anchored to the chain & not announced to the world at all (TODO: revisit this)

+- no hierarchical delegation - keypairs required, every delegation goes on-chain and requires a signature (bulky) - limited throughput.